fadiabdel/fadiabdel/README.md

 # <div align="center"><br/><a href="https://www.linkedin.com/in/fadi-a-92082a199/">Fadi Abdelrahim</a></div> <div align="center">*Cybersecurity Professional*</div>

-A highly skilled cybersecurity professional with a Master’s degree in Cybersecurity and extensive hands-on experience in network security, digital forensics, IT risk management, and ethical hacking.
-Adept at identifying vulnerabilities, implementing security measures, and conducting thorough security assessments.
-Strong background in both theoretical and practical aspects of cybersecurity, with a commitment to continuous learning and professional development.
+ A dedicated cybersecurity professional with a Master’s degree in Cybersecurity and hands-on experience through academic projects and independent learning, including automating threat detection and incident response.
+Ranked in the top 3% on TryHackMe, demonstrating strong skills in network security, vulnerability management, and incident response.
+Proficient in industry-standard tools and technologies, with practical experience in penetration testing, IT risk management, and security analysis.
+Completed coursework aligned with leading industry certifications in cybersecurity fundamentals, vulnerability management, and security analysis.
+Passionate about cybersecurity, with a commitment to continuous learning and defending against emerging threats.

 ## 🔒 Cybersecurity Projects: